 The following is a short piece of writing that accompanies my current exhibition, Preoccupations, at King Street Studios in Lancaster.
-I have also included some photographs of the exhibition and images of individual works.
 You can still catch the exhibition until 30th September:

 Preoccupations, the title of this exhibition, refers to my ongoing engagement with two very different landscapes – Morecambe Bay, and the limestone hills near Farleton, Burton and Hutton Roof.
 Each of these places has its own unique qualities and characteristics that continue to draw me back time and time again.

 The Bay at low tide is simply magical – an exposed, expansive space that is completely transformed by natural forces from one day to the next.
 I spend many of my evenings walking across the salt marshes and mudflats just off the coast at Bolton-le-sands – an area I have walked in and known since childhood.
 Essentially, this is where I go to relax and enjoy the sense of freedom that can be derived from open spaces.
 There is no pressure to work or obligations to fulfil.
 As such, it is likely that this is also the time that I am the most open to the world around me, and I have made many images as a result of my time there.
 What started as a kind of photographic relaxation has gained momentum and has become an important part of my Art practice.